 Community Violence Intervention Hub

-Too many people in Philadelphia are dying from violence, and even more are dealing with the lasting impacts of violence.
-The Community Violence Intervention Hub is a leading group of Penn clinicians, administrators, researchers, practitioners, and activists who have come together to bring all the violence prevention activities under one roof, within a coordinated and connected team.
+The Community Violence Intervention Hub (CVI Hub) is a leading group of Penn clinicians, researchers, administrators, practitioners, and activists who have come together to bring all the violence prevention activities under one roof, within a coordinated & connected team.

 Programs